yasufum/spp-tmp/docs/guides/gsg/install.rst

     $ sudo apt install linux-headers-$(uname -r)

-Some of secondary processes depend on external libraries and you failed to compile SPP without them.
+Some of SPP secondary processes depend on other libraries and you fail to compile SPP without installing them.

 SPP provides libpcap-based PMD for dumping packet to a file or retrieve it from the file.